JMNJIT/jm2353-IT265-002/docs/Design-Treatment.md

 Identify elements that could fail or require refinement.
 Examples: balancing issues, unclear mechanics, technological constraints.
 -->
+Currently, the biggest roadblocks will be balancing and technological constraints.
+There are some rules which may be difficult to understand, but at this moment I predict that the game's effects stacking may be the most dangerous. it is possible for a player to be eliminated as early as the second round, or possibly not until many later rounds.
+I have not been able to do extensive testing yet, so this will be easier as more experience is gained.

 #### Feasibility
 <!--
 Describe any technological, financial, or development constraints.
 How will you mitigate these risks?
 -->
+Technological constraints will be resolved with time and effort.
+As with much of Unity development, tutorials and advice are integral to finding a workable solution.
+I predict that I will be able to implement it all, but I do think it could be labor-intensive.

 ---